sebsilas/PhD-writeup/01-introduction.Rmd

 ## Thesis Statement

-The thesis proposed in this dissertation is that computer-assisted learning systems—designed in alignment with cognitive psychology, psychometric modelling, and computational music analysis—can substantially improve the acquisition of melodic playing by ear skills in music learners.
+The thesis proposed in this dissertation is that computer-assisted learning systems - designed in alignment with cognitive psychology, psychometric modelling, and computational music analysis - can substantially improve the acquisition of melodic playing by ear skills in music learners.
 This research is grounded in the belief that automated, adaptive systems informed by statistical and psychological principles can serve as effective tools for developing musicianship skills that traditionally rely on subjective teaching and rote learning.

 Specifically, the present research investigates the following key questions: